One more gorgeous day before rain arrives

-Skies will remain clear for Monday night.
-Temperatures will drop into the lower 60s in the city.
-Elsewhere, expect overnight lows to go down into the 50s, with some spots in the upper 40s.
+The warmth continues for at least one more day, but a cold front will bring showers and cooler temperatures for the rest of the week.

-Tuesday will feature a few more clouds, but it will still be a wonderful day.
-Highs will climb back to around 70 in the city, while most areas will be in the upper 60s.
+Tuesday will still be mostly sunny but will feature a few more clouds.
+It will still be a wonderful day.
+Highs will climb back to around 75 in the city, with the suburbs seeing temps into the mid 70s as well.

+The record high temperature for Tuesday in Central Park is 73 degrees in 1985.
+Will we beat it?
+We’ll see.

 The rain will linger into Thursday, especially across southern sections.
 Eventually, the front should clear out during the afternoon and the sun will break through the clouds.
 Despite the passage of the front, it will remain mild with highs in the mid 60s.